 - ➤ Declare that a fast food restaurant franchisor shares with is franchisee all civil legal responsibility and civil liability for the franchisee's violations of specified laws, including California's Unfair Business Practices Act, the Fair Employment and Housing Act, and many sections of the Labor Code. - > Specify that all the listed laws may be enforced directly against the franchisor to the same extent they may be enforced against the franchisee (including by a civil lawsuit), after the franchisor has been given 30 days written notice of the alleged violation of the law and an opportunity to cure the alleged violation.
-A franchisor would not be subject to an enforcement action or lawsuit if it cured the alleged violation by ensuring that its franchisee is in compliance with the law and any workers against whom a violation was committed are made whole. - > Forbid a franchisee from waiving these protections or agreeing to indemnify its franchisor. - Allow franchisees to sue franchisors for monetary or injunctive relief if the terms of a fast food restaurant franchise prevent or create a substantial barrier to the franchisee's compliance with the specified laws, including because the franchise does not provide for funds sufficient to allow the franchisee to comply with the law.
+A franchisor would not be subject to an enforcement action or lawsuit if it cured the alleged violation by ensuring that its franchisee is in compliance with the law and any workers against whom a violation was committed are made whole. - Forbid a franchisee from waiving these protections or agreeing to indemnify its franchisor. - Allow franchisees to sue franchisors for monetary or injunctive relief if the terms of a fast food restaurant franchise prevent or create a substantial barrier to the franchisee's compliance with the specified laws, including because the franchise does not provide for funds sufficient to allow the franchisee to comply with the law.
 The bill specifies that any changes in the terms of a franchise that increase the costs of the franchise would create a rebuttable presumption of a substantial barrier to compliance with the specified laws.

-Status: Passed the Assembly Labor and Employment Committee and the Assembly Judiciary Committee on party-line votes and is pending in the Assembly Appropriations Committee.
+Status: Passed the Assembly despite some bipartisan opposition and is pending in the Senate.

-Labor Trafficking Unit within the DLSE and/or Civil Rights Department (AB 235 and AB 380)
+Labor Trafficking Unit within the DLSE and/or Civil Rights Department (AB 380)